MAPE PoliciesMAPE Policies

 Arbitration Team Policy

-The MAPE First Vice President, as chair of the Employee Rights Committee or its designee, shall serve as a voting member of the Arbitration Team.
+- The MAPE Statewide Vice President, as chair of the Employee Rights Committee or its designee, shall serve as a voting member of the Arbitration Team.

-The MAPE First Vice President should make every effort to appoint the most appropriate steward (steward of record if available or most knowledgeable, hereafter: appointed steward) to serve as a voting member of the Arbitration Team when grievances or class action grievances of their concern are being considered by the Arbitration Team.
+- The MAPE Statewide Vice President should make every effort to appoint the most appropriate steward (steward of record if available or most knowledgeable) to serve as a voting member of the Arbitration Team when grievances or class action grievances of their concern are being considered by the Arbitration Team.
 If no steward from the grievant’s region is available, a steward from another region may be appointed.

-As feasible, every arbitration will have a steward present as a second or recorder.
+- As feasible, every arbitration will have at least one steward present.
 The steward present should be the steward of record if possible.

 Delegate Assembly Revision Date: 10/10/2008

-- The grievant may appeal in writing postmarked no later than 14 days from the receipt of the certified notice to the MAPE First Vice President.
+The grievant may appeal in writing no later than 14 days from the receipt of the notice to the MAPE Statewide Vice President.

-- The MAPE First Vice President shall provide the grievant with written instructions as to how to proceed and the date of their hearing, within 14 days of the receipt of the appeal.
+3. The MAPE Statewide Vice President shall provide the grievant with written instructions as to how to proceed and the date of their hearing, within 14 days of the receipt of the appeal.

-- The appeal hearing shall include a quorum of seven (7) or more ERC members, along with the grievant, the appointed steward assisting the grievant and the Arbitration Team representative (different than the Business Agent of record who represented the grievant).
-Others who may attend are appropriate MAPE stewards, appropriate MAPE staff, and other appropriate parties.
-The Business Agent of record will be available to provide factual information.
+5. The Appeal Hearing shall include a quorum of seven (7) or more ERC members, along with the grievant, the steward of record assisting the grievant and the Arbitration Team representative (different than the Enforcement Business Agent of record who represented the grievant).
+The Enforcement Business Agent of record will be available to provide factual information.

-- The First Vice President shall provide a written notification of the committee’s recommendation to the executive Committee and the grievant within 7 days of the hearing.
+6. The MAPE Statewide Vice President shall provide notification of the committee’s recommendation to the Executive Committee and the grievant within seven days of the hearing.
+In the case of a Class Action Grievance Appeal, the presenting grievants shall receive such notification.

-- The First Vice President will present the recommendation of the ERC to the Board of Directors.
+7. The MAPE Statewide Vice President will present the recommendation of the ERC to the Board of Directors at the next scheduled board meeting

 ERC Arbitration appeal presentation procedure

-- All written materials are to be distributed at least one hour prior to the appeal hearing.
+- All written materials are to be distributed at least one hour prior to the appeal hearing for review

-- Arbitration Team representative’s presentation – Max.
-15 minutes
+- Arbitration Team representative’s presentation – maximum 15 minutes

 - Questions from the committee

-- Summation by Arbitration Team representative – 2 minutes
+- Summation by Arbitration Team representative – two minutes

 - Deliberation by committee (executive session)